audulus/docs/index.md

 *We are also available to help you debug your Audulus patches.* If Audulus is working fine, but your patch is not, please post it on the [Audulus forum](http://forum.audulus.com) and we'll do our best to help you fix it!

----

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## UI Basics (iPad/iPhone)

 ### The iPad/iPhone Audulus UI at a glance